Kinetic energy in random recurrent neural networks: Kinetic energy analysis

 By expanding the right-hand-side of Eq.~\eqref{dV} or directly taking the derivative of Eq.~\eqref{V_expansion} with respect to $\Delta$, we obtain:

-Using Eq.~\eqref{Delta0_expan}, we derive immediately the asymptotic behavior of the kinetic energy near the critical point $g \rightarrow 1^+$:
+Using Eq.~\eqref{Delta0_expan}, we derive the asymptotic behavior of the kinetic energy near the critical point $g \rightarrow 1^+$:

 The detailed derivation of these results is provided in Appendix~\ref{scaling_derivation}.
-As shown in Fig.~\ref{Fig2}, the theoretical prediction of the kinetic energy in the critical regime is in excellent agreement with the numerical solution of the DMFT equations.
+From the above derivations in this section, we obtain an analytical result for the kinetic energy, which scales with $\sigma$ as a cubic growth law when $g\to g_c$ from above.
+As shown in Fig.~\ref{fig2} (b), the theoretical prediction of the kinetic energy in the critical regime is in excellent agreement with the numerical solution of the DMFT equations.
+Our theoretical result [Eq.~(\ref{gamma0exp})] begins to deviate from the DMFT prediction as the gain factor $g$ increases, because the expansion is only valid in the vicinity of the critical point [Fig.~\ref{fig2} (b)].
+We also show in the figure that as a higher-order correction is taken, the accuracy of the asymptotic result improves.
 This confirms that the scaling law of the kinetic energy near the criticality follows roughly a cubic behavior, with the theoretical scaling exponent equal to $3$.

+The nature of chaotic activity can also be understood by other physical quantities.
+The maximal Lyapunov exponent quantifies the exponential separation rate of nearby trajectories and has been shown to grow quadratically with $\sigma$~\cite{Chaos-1988,PRR-2023}.
+By contrast, the linear dimensionality of chaotic attractors bears a cubic growth slightly above the transition~\cite{Clark-2023}, and the topological complexity of unstable fixed points has also a cubic growth~\cite{Helias-2025}.
+Interestingly, the kinetic energy also displays a cubic growth just above the critical point.
+They all may have a common root in the dynamics and fixed-point landscape.
+It is promising in future works to elucidate this hidden relationship.